-Millions of years ago, the ash spewed forth by local volcanoes hardened into a soft stone called tufa.
-And in addition to forming Cappadocia’s breathtaking landscapes, tufa deposits also extend far below the ground.
-Throughout the area’s tumultuous history, inhabitants could simply dig their way out of trouble.
+Millions of years ago in Cappadocia, the ash spewed forth by local volcanoes hardened into a soft stone called tufa.
+In addition to forming the region’s breathtaking landscapes, tufa deposits also extend far below the ground.
+And throughout the area’s tumultuous history, inhabitants could simply dig their way out of trouble.
 What ultimately formed were incredibly vast cave complexes such as Derinkuyu and Kaymaklı Underground City.

 Both situated south of the city of Nevşehir, the two underground cities can be easily visited by public transport on the same day.
 Many, however, will stop at Derinkuyu as part of the popular Green Tour (see below for more practical information).